b45ch1/algopy/README.rst

         * `PYADOLC`_ a Python wrapper for ADOL-C (C++)
         * `PYCPPAD`_ a Python wrapper for  CppAD (C++)

+    However, their support for differentiation of Numerical Linear Algebra (NLA) functions is only very limited.

     .. _PYADOLC: http://www.github.com/b45ch1/pyadolc
     .. _PYCPPAD: http://www.github.com/b45ch1/pycppad